MinhTaz/TazAntixRAY/README.md

 ## Installation

-1. Download the latest release JAR file
+1. Download the latest release JAR file in here https://github.com/MinhTaz/TazAntixRAY/releases/tag/Donutsmp
 2. Place it in your server's `plugins/` folder
 3. Ensure **PacketEvents** is installed
 4. Restart your server